Setup Business One

 – A high overall cost of living, especially pricey rent

-– Sweltering and humid weather with extremely hot summers
+– Sweltering and humid weather with sweltering summers

 – A conservative society with rigid laws on public behavior